gabrielima/gabrielima.com/README.md

 # Personal website

-New version build with NextJS and styled-components and hosted on Firebase Hosting.
+New version build with NextJS & styled-components and hosted on Firebase Hosting.

-Work in progress...
+Soon...